-- 4. Clean the platen with the alcohol moistened swab.
+- 4. Clean the platen with a clean swab moistened with 99% pure medical-grade alcohol.
 Clean from the center out.
 Repeat this process until all of the roller surfaces have been cleaned.
-If there has been heavy adhesive build-up or label jam, repeat with a new swab to remove residual contaminants.
-Adhesives and oils, for example, maybe thinned by the initial cleaning but not completely removed. - 5.
+If there has been heavy adhesive build-up or a label jam, repeat with a new, similarly-moistened swab to remove residual contaminants.
+Adhesives and oils, for example, could be thinned by the initial cleaning but not completely removed. - 5.
 Install the platen in the printer.
-Discard the cleaning swabs after use do not reuse them.

-6. Make sure the bearings are on the shaft of the platen.
+Discard the cleaning swabs after use.
+Reusing them tends to contaminate previously-cleaned surfaces. - 6.
+Make sure the bearings and drive gear are on the platen shaft.